-If I am not for Myself : Journey of an Anti-Zionist Jew (Verso, 2008) Well-made points from the viewpoint of the author’s Leftist New York City family background and how they, and others, didn’t twig the disconnect between social justice and Zionism in the post-holocaust era.
+If I am not for Myself : Journey of an Anti-Zionist Jew (Verso, 2008) Viewpoint of the author’s Leftist New York City family background and how they, and others, didn’t twig the disconnect between social justice and Zionism in the post-holocaust era.

 Nur Masalha (Palestinian historian and professor linked to the University of Surrey and SOAS : “The rupture of 1948 and the ethnic cleansing of Palestine are central to both the Palestinian society of today and Palestinian social history and collective identity.
 Resisting ethnic cleansing and politicide has been a key feature of the modern history of the Palestinians as a people.”

 Ariel Sharon : A Political Profile (Council for the Advancement of Arab-British Understanding, 2001)